-What Can Be Done to Stop a Person From Using Legal Proceedings As a Tool of Harassment to Cause Distress to Another Person?
+Is There a Way to Stop a Person From Using the Court System As a Means to Harass Another Person?

 Understanding the Requirements When Seeking a Vexatious Litigant Declaration Including Abuse of Court Process

 Both the statute law, per the Courts of Justice Act, R.S.O.
 1990, c.
-C.43, as well as the common law, per various cases including Anthony v.
-Vinczer, 2021 ONSC 6481 address the issue of declaring a person as a vexatious litigant.
-Specifically, the Courts of Justice Act and the Anthony case each respectively state:
+C.43, as well as within the common law, per cases such as the recent decision of Anthony v.
+Vinczer, 2021 ONSC 6481 addressing the jurisdiction of the courts, and factors to consider, when reviewing a request to declare a person as a vexatious litigant.
+The Courts of Justice Act and the Anthony case state:

 140 (1) Where a judge of the Superior Court of Justice is satisfied, on application, that a person has persistently and without reasonable grounds,